gibbok/frontend-boilerplate/README.md

 You can use `npm run clean` to wipe out the cache and start from a fresh slate.

-You can see how many source lines of code your project includes by using `npm run sloc`.
+To see how many source lines of code your project includes by using `npm run sloc`.

 You can clean up your project by checking unused npm packages with `npm run dep`.